WayneHartman-com/KinsaTherm/readme.md

 Oh, and in case there was any doubt, this is not an official Kinsa project, trademarks belong to their respective owners, etc.

-If you're interested in creating your own implementation for another platform, below are the byte mapping for temperature readings:
+If you're interested in creating your own implementation for another platform, below are the byte mappings for messages sent:

-## Intermediate Temperature Reading
+## Intermediate Temperature Reading Message

 Example bytes: `42000170`